 This manuscript presents such a generalization and some applications of it to magic.
 This was achieved by studying the Hummer principle from the perspective of group actions on sets to obtain shuffles analogous to CATO for different configurations of a deck of cards.
-Thanks to this approach to the principle, we arrived at what we will call Hummer invariants, DATO shuffles, and the Odd-Hummer principle.
+Thanks to this approach to the principle, we arrived at what we will call Hummer invariants, DATO shuffles (acronym of Deal And Turn Over), and the Odd-Hummer principle.

 \begin{theorem*}[Odd Hummer Principle] Consider a deck with an odd number of face-down cards.
 After any number of DATO shuffles, we have the following:

 \begin{itemize} \item The face-up cards in even positions were originally cards in an odd position and vice versa, the face-up cards in odd positions were originally cards in an even position. \end{itemize} \end{theorem*}